copenlu/stat-nlp-book/README.md

 Setup the project specific configuration file

+Clone the repository (1),
-Initialize sub-modules (1), compile the project (2) and wolfe (3), setup the project specific configuration file (4) and run moro (5-6).
+Initialize sub-modules (wolfe & moro) (2), compile the project (3) and compile wolfe, and publish it to your local ivy repository (4), setup the project specific configuration file (5) and run moro (6).

-1. clone the repository: `git clone https://github.com/uclmr/stat-nlp-book.git; cd stat-nlp-book`
+1. `git clone https://github.com/uclmr/stat-nlp-book.git; cd stat-nlp-book`
-2. update repository submodules (wolfe & moro): `git submodule update --init --recursive`
+2. `git submodule update --init --recursive`
-3. compile the book: `sbt compile`
+3. `sbt compile`
+4. `cd wolfe; sbt compile; sbt publish-local; cd ..`
+5. `cp moro/conf/application-statnlpbook.conf moro/conf/application.conf`
+6. `cd moro; git checkout master; sbt run`

+Remarks:
-4. compile wolfe, and publish it in your local ivy repository: `cd wolfe; sbt compile; sbt publish-local; cd ..` (You may have to delete the wolfe directory in the ivy cache to make sure you get the newest version.)
+- step 4 - You may have to delete the wolfe directory in the ivy cache to make sure you get the newest version.
-5. move conf files around: `cp moro/conf/application-statnlpbook.conf moro/conf/application.conf`
-6. run the book: `cd moro; git checkout master; sbt run` (You might me bugged by your firewall here.
+- step 6 - You might me bugged by your firewall here.
 Set it to allow the application.
 This step might take some time depending on your computer performance.
-Do not panic over warning messages :) )
+Do not panic over warning messages :)

 Maybe (most definitely?) you'll need to clone htmlgen and scalaplot and install them to a local repository by running